sb08/infrastructure/ado-setup/README.md

 Storage Account with container, blobs configuration for terraform state storage.

+DONE.
+GO TO ADO RL AND EXECUTE A PIPELINE!!

 ### Future considerations ###
-Adopt mono repo scenario, each folder could be a microservice
+Adopt mono repo scenario, each folder could be a microservice Complete automation of initial TF Cloud service principles Futher configure pipeline settings to execute on a branch commit

+Add more yaml pipeline steps where appropriate.
 YAML pipelines perform the following steps:
 Aquire terraform config in git repository
 Validate the Terraform code as part of the pipeline (validate and format) Create ADO project and pipeline(s)